Venezuelan oil exports rise in April, even after Rosneft exit -data

 PDVSA did not respond to a request for comment.

-With Rosneft's departure, Libre Abordo and a related firm, Schlager Business Group, were responsible for handling almost 40% of PDVSA's sales last month, a large increase over volumes received from January through March.
+Libre Abordo told Reuters in a written statement that oil volumes to be received from PDVSA to fulfill the swap agreement depend on prices, freight tariffs and other operative costs.

+"Volatility in crude prices, which sometimes have closed in negative numbers, does not allow us to clearly calculate the total volume that will be exchanged," it said.

-The Mexican firms began lifting Venezuelan oil in late 2019 after signing an agreement with Maduro's government to exchange Venezuelan oil for corn and water trucks, which started arriving in the crisis-stricken country last month.
+The Mexican firms began lifting Venezuelan oil in December after signing an agreement with Maduro's government to exchange Venezuelan oil for corn and water trucks, which started arriving in the crisis-stricken country last month.

 The companies largely have replicated Rosneft's model for marketing Venezuelan oil, covering the same routes, using the same trans-shipment hubs and offering the cargoes mostly to the same customers, according to trading sources.

-Libre Abordo and Schlager, which have so far taken over 26 million barrels of Venezuelan oil and fuel, last week said that the oil-for-food pact was signed for humanitarian reasons, after legal revisions to make sure it did not violate U.S. sanctions.
+Libre Abordo and Schlager last week said that the oil-for-food pact was signed for humanitarian reasons, after legal revisions to make sure it did not violate U.S. sanctions.

-U.S. Secretary of State Mike Pompeo and special envoy for Venezuela, Elliott Abrams, last week said the State Department, the Treasury and the U.S. Embassy in Mexico are investigating the firms as they believe they are acting as shell companies.
+U.S. Secretary of State Mike Pompeo and special envoy for Venezuela, Elliott Abrams, last week said the State Department, the Treasury and the U.S. Embassy in Mexico are investigating firms they believe are acting as shell companies.

 Venezuela's oil exports hold up amid U.S. sanctions, Rosneft departure https://tmsnrt.rs/3aX4IqF